Lines Capture Ideas

 For brush and ink, I chose to mimic Full Face by French artist Henri Matisse.
 Matisse painted on a large sheet of paper (25 5/8” by 19 5/8”); myself, on a small sheet (9” by 12”).
 His was painted in 1952, mine in 1979.

 Why not get out your pen or brush and ink a Matisse.

 View a collection of Henri Matisse art, curated on Pinterest.

 Drawing is putting a line round an idea. -Henri Matisse

-My favorite drawing assignment was contour drawing.
+My copycat drawing with the contour method was fun.
 I chose to copycat Matisse’s Deux Femmes.